DeepLcom/deepl-dotnet/README.md

 You can translate up to 500,000 characters/month for free.

 ## Installation

 Using the .NET Core command-line interface (CLI) tools:

 ```
 dotnet add package DeepL.net
 ```

 Using the NuGet Command Line Interface (CLI):

 ```
 nuget install DeepL.net
 ```

-### Requirements
-The library used for JSON deserialization is built-in as part of the shared framework for .NET Core 3.0 and later versions.
-Older versions may need to install the [System.Text.Json](https://www.nuget.org/packages/System.Text.Json) NuGet package.

-[Polly](https://github.com/App-vNext/Polly) v5.0.1 is used for retrying failed HTTP requests.

 ## Usage

 All entities in the DeepL .NET library are in the `DeepL` namespace:

 ```c#
 using DeepL;
 ```

 Create a `Translator` object providing your DeepL API authentication key.

 To avoid writing your key in source code, you can set it in an environment variable `DEEPL_AUTH_KEY`, then read the variable in your C# code:

 ```c#
 var authKey = Environment.GetEnvironmentVariable("DEEPL_AUTH_KEY");
 var translator = new Translator(authKey);
 ```

 ### Translating text

 To translate text, call `TranslateTextAsync()` with the text and the source and target language codes.

 The source and target language arguments accept strings containing the language codes, for example `"DE"`, `"FR"`.
 The `LanguageCode` static class defines constants for the currently supported languages, for example `LanguageCode.German`, `LanguageCode.French`.
 To auto-detect the input text language, specify `null` as the source language.

 The returned `TextResult` contains the translated text and detected source language code.
 Additional `TextTranslateOptions` can also be provided.

 ```c#
 // Translate text into a target language, in this case, French:
 var translatedText = await translator.TranslateTextAsync(